Konica Minolta Launches Managed EDR Services

-Ramsey, NJ, Aug.
-04, 2022 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions, U.S.A., Inc. (Konica Minolta) today announced its new Managed Endpoint Detection and Response (MEDR) service, designed to protect supported endpoints against modern attacks and exploitation.
+MISSISSAUGA, Ontario, Aug.
+05, 2022 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) today announced its new Managed Endpoint Detection and Response (MEDR) service, designed to protect supported endpoints against modern attacks and exploitation.
 The cloud-based service helps to secure endpoints on organizations’ IT networks by detecting unusual or potentially malicious activity and responding to neutralize any possible threats before they can cause compromise.
 This is accomplished through the implementation, management and monitoring of next-generation endpoint protection powered by SentinelOne, enhancing Konica Minolta’s already strong security portfolio even further.

 Cybercrime and ransomware attacks continue to rise, making IT security a top concern for businesses of all sizes.
 Remote work has demonstrated just how critical endpoints are to an organization's overall security posture.
 More and more employees are working off-site, increasing the risk footprint of businesses and causing many of the on-premises focused solutions to fall short.
 Modern cybersecurity threats are rendering traditional endpoint antivirus solutions ineffective, easily circumventing them by concealing themselves from detection.